Breeding and Raising Arrowhead Puffers

 Plants are great, but don’t add so many that you won’t be able to easily keep the aquarium clean.
 The bottom should be cleaned once or twice a day.
 When the fry get a little older, plants will be more necessary because the fry can hide from each other in them.
 Plants also contribute to good water quality.
 I always try to have plants that can take lots of nutrients from the water.

 I put a little sodium benzoate in the water to keep the fry from getting fungus.
-[Sodium benzoate is not commonly available in the
+[Sodium benzoate is not commonly available in the US; perhaps another antifungal agent could be substituted—Eds.]
+The fry rest a great deal on the bottom, and the first fry I tried to raise got fungus and died the second night, so again, I was glad that the fry hatched over four days.

 Feeding the Fry